numsim-group/klimakoffer/milestone2/milestone2_solar-forcing.md

 ---

-In summary, the solar forcing is given by the expression
+In summary, the insolation is given by the expression
 $$
 S(\theta,t) =
 \begin{cases}